 Under the law, Rome workers’ comp does pay for death benefits should you be killed on the job in an accident.
 Your spouse, dependents, and stepchildren qualify for your workers’ compensation benefits and will be paid 2/3 your average wage up to a maximum of $230,000.
 This can help to provide some financial stability for your family due to your death and lost income.

 Your family is also entitled to receive $7500 in funeral and burial costs upon your death during a workplace accident.
 These benefits cannot replace their loss but will provide some solace in helping them to move forward financially secure.

 Will A Rome Workers’ Comp Lawyer Help Me?

 You can count on a Rome workers’ comp attorney to advise you when filing your injury claim with the State Board of Workers’ Compensation.
 They will be able to ensure you have filed correctly and within the 30-day time frame.
 They can also represent you should you receive a denial of your benefit coverage.
 It is highly recommended that you have a workers’ comp attorney to help you through the process of obtaining workers’ comp benefits to ensure you receive the maximum compensation for your injuries under the law.

 Understanding Rome workers’ comp can be made easier by working with an attorney that knows the laws.
-The lawyers at Bader Law Firm, LLC can assist you in recognizing your legal rights regarding workers’ compensation and help get you the benefits you qualify for under the law.
-Allow the attorneys at Bader Law Firm, LLC to fight for your legal right to workers’ comp and guide you through the process of filing your injury claim.
+The lawyers at Bader Scott Injury Lawyers can assist you in recognizing your legal rights regarding workers’ compensation and help get you the benefits you qualify for under the law.
+Allow the attorneys at Bader Scott Injury Lawyers to fight for your legal right to workers’ comp and guide you through the process of filing your injury claim.
 Contact us today to set up a consultation!